Data Corruption and Loss¶

 We would like to dispel some common myths:

-Journalize files systems prevent data corruption/loss: Wrong, they only speed up the scan process in case of a sudden interrupt during operation and prevent ambiguous states.
+Journaled file systems prevent data corruption/loss: Wrong, they only speed up the scan process in case of a sudden interrupt during an operation and prevent ambiguous states.
 But if a file was not entirely saved before the mishap, it’ll be lost.

-RAID systems prevent data corruption/loss: Mostly wrong, RAID 0 and 1 prevent you from nothing, RAID 5 can prevent data loss due to disk-failures (but not from disk or file system errors).
-Many low-end RAID controllers (most mother board controllers are) don’t report problems, figuring you’ll never notice.
+RAID systems prevent data corruption/loss: Mostly wrong, RAID 0 stripes data with no redundancy, so it actually makes you more prone to data loss.
+RAID 1 writes mirrored data, so it prevents data loss due to a single disk read failure, but not other failures.
+RAID 5 can also prevent data loss due to disk-failures, but not from file system or RAID controller errors.
+Many low-end RAID controllers (like most mother board controllers) don’t report problems, figuring you’ll never notice.
 If you do notice, months later, what is the chance that you’ll know it was the controller’s fault?
 One insidious problem is corruption of RAID 5 parity data.
 It is pretty simple to check a file by reading it and matching the metadata.
 Checking parity data is much more difficult, so you typically won’t see parity errors until a rebuild.
 Then, of course, it is too late.

-Viruses are the biggest thread to digital data: Wrong.
+Viruses are the biggest threat to digital data: Wrong.
 Theft, and human errors are the primary cause of data loss.

 Storage Volume Estimation¶

-Digital camera sensors are 1-2 aperture stops away from fundamental physical limitations.
+Digital camera sensors are 1-2 aperture stops away from the fundamental physical limitations of sensing light.
 What we mean is this: as technology evolves, there is a natural limit to its progress.
 Sensitivity and noise characteristics for any kind of light sensor are not far from that limit.

-Today’s cameras tend towards 50 mega pixels sensors, although this resolution is already too high for compact cameras and deteriorates the end result.
-Given the sensor size and quality of optics, 12 mega pixels are optimum for compact cameras.
-Even DSLR cameras run into their limits at 20-24 mega pixels, for higher resolutions one has to go for full frame sensors (24x36mm) or even bigger formats.
+Today’s cameras tend towards 50 megapixels sensors, although this resolution is not necessarily apparent in the end result.
+Given the sensor size and quality of optics, 12 megapixels are optimum for compact cameras.
+Even DSLR cameras run into their limits at 20-24 megapixels.
+For higher resolutions, one has to go to full frame sensors (24x36mm) or even bigger formats.

-So, taking into account the manufacturer mega pixel propaganda it seems save to say that the bulk of future cameras will see less than 30 mega pixels.
-This gives us an estimation for the necessary storage space per photograph in the long run: <40 MB per image.
-Even if file versioning will be introduced (grouping of variations of a photograph under one file reference), the trend is to implement scripting of changes so that a small overhead will be recorded only and not a whole different image per version.
-With faster hardware this concept will see it’s maturity quite soon.
+So, taking into account the manufacturer propaganda regarding megapixels, it seems safe to say that the bulk of future cameras will support less than 30 megapixels.
+This provides a basis for estimating the storage space required for each future photograph: <40 MB per image.
+Even if file versioning is introduced (grouping of variations of a photograph under one file reference), the trend is to record just the instructions used to produce the new version, so only a small amount of data needs to be recorded, instead of a whole copy of the data, for each version of the image.

 In order to estimate the amount of storage space you have to plan for, simply determine the number of photographs you take per year (easy with digiKam’s timeline sidebar tab) and multiply it by 40 MB.
 Most users will keep less than 2000 pictures per year which requires less than 80 GB/year.
-Assuming that you will change your hard disk (or whatever media in the future) every 4-5 years, the natural increase in storage capacity will suffice to keep you afloat.
+Assuming that you will change your hard disk (or whatever media in the future) every 4-5 years, the natural increase in storage capacity should suffice to keep you ahead of your storage requirements.

-A 4 TB HDD is not very expensive today.
-Do not blame anybody else for data loss.
 6% of all PCs will suffer an episode of data loss in any given year.
-Backup your data often according to a plan, and back it up and test the backup before you do anything dramatic like re-installing your OS, changing disks, resizing partitions and so on.
+You have been warned, so you will have no one else to blame when a storage failure happens to you.
+Multi-terabyte HDDs and SSDs are not very expensive.
+Buy one and use it to backup your data often according to a plan.
+Even better, you should back up your data and test the backup before you do anything dramatic like re-installing your OS, changing disks, resizing partitions and so on.

 Disaster Prevention¶

-Say, you religiously do your backups every day on a external SATA drive.
-Then comes the day where lightning strikes.
-Happy you if the external drive was not connected at that moment.
+Say you religiously do your backups every day on an external SATA drive.
+Then comes the day when lightning strikes.
+Happy you, unless of course you are like most people and always keep you external drives connected to your computer.

-Disasters strike locally and destroy a lot.
+Disasters that strike locally can destroy a lot all at once.
 Forget about airplane crashes: fire, water, electricity, kids and theft are dangerous enough to our data.
-They usually cover a whole room or house.
+Home disasters often destroy a whole room or even the whole house.

 Backup Technicalities¶

 Full Backup: A complete backup of all the files being backed up.
-It is a snapshot without history, it represents a full copy at one point in time.
+It is a snapshot without history, representing a full copy of your data at one point in time.

 Differential Backup: A backup of only the files that have changed since the last full backup.
 Constitutes a full snapshot of two points in time: the full backup and the last differential one.

-Incremental Backup: A backup of only the files that have changed since last whatever backup.
+Incremental Backup: A backup of only the files that have changed since the last in a set of backups.
 Constitutes multiple snapshots.
-You can recreate the original state at any point in time such a backup was made.
+You can recreate the original state at any point in time that such a backup was made.
 This comes closest to a versioning system except that it is only sampled and not continuous.

 Backup The Data¶

-Do a full backup in a external storage device.
+Do a full backup to an external storage device.

 Verify its data integrity and put it away (disaster control).